 You knew this though, right?
 Because you’re probably not doing it.
 One in three Americans have absolutely nothing saved for retirement.
 And people earning $15K or $24K a year are extremely likely to be captured by this statistic.

 When I was making $18K, I pinched pennies every way I could to start a 401(k) because I was told it was The Right Thing To Do.
 It took me two and a half years to put $500 away.

 In retrospect, it was a terrible investment.
 The amount of money was so pitifully small that even in totally bananas bull-markets it could only grow by a few dollars per year.
 Meanwhile, I was losing far more than that each month to student loan interest payments.
 That $500 would’ve been much more wisely investing in getting me out of debt.

 Failing to save for retirement was always described as a sort of slow financial suicide.
 “If you don’t start setting aside 35% of your income by the time you’re 22, you’ll starve to death in a dirty hovel in Marseilles like old Monsieur Dantès.”
 In trying to emphasize the importance of saving for retirement, I believe many financial thought-havers have turned their poorest listeners away from the idea altogether.

 That is a tragedy we’d like to try to correct.

-Any investment that you make in yourself is also an investment toward your retirement.
+Any investment you make in yourself is also an investment toward your retirement.

 Go into your bathroom.
 Shut the door and turn out the lights.
 Light twelve-and-one candles and stare into the bathroom mirror.
 Whisper “any investment you make in yourself is also an investment toward your retirement” three times.
 Piggy and I will appear behind you in the mirror.
 If you are pure of heart, we shall make one of your parking tickets go away.

 But beware.
-If you are impure… we will give you retirement advice that assumes a 10% ROR on government bonds!
+If you are impure… we will give you retirement advice that assumes a 10% ROI on government bonds!